Razgaleh/Razgaleh/README.md

 - 👋 Hi, I’m @Razgaleh.
-- 👀 I’m interested in Machine Learning, Artificial Intelligence, Data Science, and Physics.
+- 👀 I’m passionate about Machine Learning, Artificial Intelligence, and Physics.
--
 - 💞️ I’m looking to collaborate on any open source project.
 - 📫 How to reach me: @Razgaleh#5452 on Discord.